ro0mquy/rtificial/vinyl/README.md

 #### vorbis
 vinyl uses the music file in `rtificial/PATH/TO/PROJECT/music.ogg` that is also used by Strahlenwerk.
 Note that at the current state it is not possible to decode the file in a thread parallel to compiling shaders on windows, this might lengthen the loading time a bit.

+#### blankenhain
+Place the base library `libblankenhain.lib` into `rtificial/PATH/TO/PROJECT/export/music/libblankenhain.lib`.
+Also place the player `blankenhain_player.lib` into `rtificial/PATH/TO/PROJECT/export/music/blankenhain_player.lib`.
+Finally the track export `blankenhain_soundtrack.lib` into `rtificial/PATH/TO/PROJECT/export/music/soundtrack.blankenhain.lib`.

 ### Debugging